-- 5. Work with the Intelligence Function to update the FAQs and continue to regularly update them. - 6.
-Work with the Logistics Function and the Operations Function to make sure provisions are planned for shelter-in-place and key operational sites. - 7.
-Make sure plans for shelter-in-place accommodation are complete (such as campervans being placed at operational sites).
-Consult staff to ensure they are willing to work under these protocols. - 8.
-Make a plan about how to distribute provisions to sites. - 9.
-Identify the delivery protocols at sites (such as ways to limit interactions with on-site staff). - 10.
-Identify accommodation to help with site separations and physical separation on site (including things like portacoms and portaloos), so teams can avoid cross-infection in common use areas. - 11.
-Prioritise water and wastewater services in order of criticality. - 12.
-Check and confirm the critical staff lists are current and reflect the latest information about vulnerable groups.
+Focus Key points/actions 5.
+Work with the Intelligence Function to update the FAQs and continue to regularly update them.
+6. Work with the Logistics Function and the Operations Function to make sure provisions are planned for shelter-in-place and key operational sites.
+7. Make sure plans for shelter-in-place accommodation are complete (such as campervans being placed at operational sites).
+Consult staff to ensure they are willing to work under these protocols.
+8. Make a plan about how to distribute provisions to sites.
+9. Identify the delivery protocols at sites (such as ways to limit interactions with on-site staff).
+10. Identify accommodation to help with site separations and physical separation on site (including things like portacoms and portaloos), so teams can avoid cross-infection in common use areas.
+11. Prioritise water and wastewater services in order of criticality.
+12. Check and confirm the critical staff lists are current and reflect the latest information about vulnerable groups.
 Remove vulnerable staff from the critical staff lists and make adjustments to ensure functional A and B Teams and reserve bench will be available.

-WT2 Critical staff list template - 13.
+WT2 - Critical staff list template 13.
 Identify and prioritise continuity of construction projects.
-Consider project selfcontainment, location (such as an operational site) and the impact on current Watercare resources (such as the level of operational staff involvement). - 14.
-Identify projects that can be safely stopped.
-Identify projects that, due to their current situation/criticality, need to continue to an agreed and appropriate stop point.
+Consider project self- containment, location (such as an operational site) and the impact on current Watercare resources (such as the level of operational staff involvement).
+14. Identify projects that can be safely stopped.
+Identify projects that, due to their current